Living the (Fever) Dream

 How’s that for a cheesy metaphor?

-Nothing final that I can write yet (but it’s coming, I promise), but enough to make me believe the tide is finally turning.
+Everywhere I look, little changes are showing up in places I didn’t expect.
+Nothing final that I can write yet (but it’s coming, I promise), but enough to tell me the tide is finally turning.

-And maybe that’s why real life feels like a fever dream right now.
+And maybe that’s why even real life feels like a fever dream right now.
 Seasons of toxicity are dying, and fresh, optimistic ones are sprouting from that cold, barren soil.

 I am on fire with these cheesy metaphors.